albertoh61/python_fun/README.md

 # python_fun
+# Albert Oh

-a repository for practice in python
+a repository for practice and growth in python